Hermidale

 Hermidale is a village in the Orana region of New South Wales, Australia.
 It is 600km north-west of Sydney and the two closest towns are Nyngan (46 km to the east) and Cobar (51 km to the west).
 It lies on the Barrier Highway.
 At the 2021 Census, the population of Hermidale was 127.

-The area now known as Hermidale is part of the traditional lands of the Wangaaypuwan dialect speakers (also known as Wangaibon) of the Ngiyampaa people.
+The area now known as Hermidale is part of the traditional lands of Wangaaypuwan dialect speakers (also known as Wangaibon) of Ngiyampaa people.
 After settler colonisation, the site of Hermidale lay partly within the County of Canbelego (Parish of Hermitage) and partly within the County of Flinders (Parish of Boree).

 The area was originally known to settlers as Hermitage Plains but postal authorities substituted the name Hermidale, in 1892, initially leading to some confusion with distant Armidale.
 What would become the village site lay astride the route of the Cobar railway line and a station was opened there in 1892.
 The village of Hermidale was proclaimed on 18 July 1896.
 Sales of land took place in mid-1897.
 The public school opened in 1901.

 There were many mines near Hermidale, the most important of which was the Budgery Copper Mine (north-west of the village).
+There were also some small gold mines in the far west of the modern-day locality, around Muriel Tank.
 Hermidale was initially the rail connection location for the mines at Nymagee but the opening of the Budgery Copper Mine brought some prosperity to the village from around 1906.
 In 1923, mining became uneconomic due to low copper prices and the Budgery Mining Co. went into liquidation.
 By 1924, all levels of the mine were flooded; the mine water contained dissolved copper salts and copper was extracted from it.
 There was also a village of Budgery—planned in 1908—but its design was cancelled in 1927, leaving Hermidale as the established community in the area.

+In 1913, Hermidale was the location of the murder of Mary Jane Greentree.